How do you know if your PR campaign is working?

 Outcomes: How the Audience Responds

 Does your PR actually motivate an action?
-For example, does your target audience go to your website to learn more, do they begin following your company or executives on social media, or do they share the article with others?
+Are people who have read or seen coverage about your company, visiting the website to learn more?
+Do they begin following your company or executives on social media, or do they share the article with others?
 These actions are all trackable or measurable.

 Social Media Followers and Interactions

-One way to know if the PR is working is to measure whether your follower count has increased during a PR campaign.
+One way to know if the PR is working is to measure whether your follower count has increased.
 You can also track shares, comments, and other forms of engagement.

-If your client gives you access to their Google Analytics, you will be able to tell where your web traffic has come from.
-For instance, did the story on your company that ran in last week’s New York Times motivate traffic to your website?
+Using Google Analytics, you can tell where your web traffic has come from.
+For instance, did your story in TechCrunch motivate traffic to your website?
 Did your press release attract visitors?
-Are those visitors engaging on the website by filling out forms or purchasing products?
+Are those visitors engaging on the website by filling out forms or downloading whitepapers?

 Impacts: How Your Business is Affected